Hzsen/StockHeatMap/README.md

 Documentation outlining the design process and justification for design choices.
 A user guide explaining how to interact with the visualization tool.

-Certainly!
-Here's a template for a README file for your stock market heat map project.
-You can modify it as needed to fit the specifics of your project:

 ---

 # Stock Market Heat Map Project